 Thanksgiving is a day when families and friends count their blessings over a luxurious meal.
 While every host plans an extravagant Turkey Day menu, place cards and holders are another stylish addition to the table layout.
 They ensure a complete control over the seating arrangement without any drama.

-If you have a creative hand, you can create some pretty place cards for your big holiday dinner.
+If you have a creative hand, you can try some pretty place card crafts for your big holiday dinner.
 Now we understand that your turkey will be the star of the night but DIY Thanksgiving place cards and holders have a distinct way to charm your guests.
-This fall, welcome your guests with these unique DIY Thanksgiving place cards and holders.
+This fall, welcome your guests with these DIY Thanksgiving place cards and holders.

 Brace your guests with this cork and feather place card for the grand dinner party.
 Feather placed inside an old rum cork is a really adorable way to direct guests to their seats.
 Full tutorial at Carolyns Home work.